 Hockey Sticks Together

-The Hockey Sticks Together Foundation provides leadership, strategic direction, fund development and organizational resource support to non-profit special needs, inner-city and military veterans’ hockey programs in Western Pennsylvania.
-Ten teams fall under the HST Foundation umbrella including; Mighty Penguins Sled Hockey, Steel City Icebergs, Penguins Blind Hockey, Pittsburgh Ice, Pittsburgh Emperors, Johnstown Sitting Bulls, Happy Valley Special Hockey, Pittsburgh Royals Special Hockey, Beaver County Ice Sharks and Pittsburgh Warriors.
-To learn more, visit hockeystickstogether.org.
+The Hockey Sticks Together Foundation provides leadership, strategic direction, fund development, and organizational resource support to non-profit special needs, inner-city and military veterans’ hockey programs in Western Pennsylvania.
+Nine teams fall under the HST Foundation umbrella including; Mighty Penguins Sled Hockey, Steel City Icebergs, Pittsburgh ICE, Pittsburgh Emperors, Johnstown Sitting Bulls, Happy Valley Special Hockey, Happy Valley Sled Hockey, Beaver County Ice Sharks, and Southpointe Grizzlies

 As a no-cost education initiative from the NHL and NHLPA, Future Goals aims to teach students STEM skills by leveraging hockey.
 The program uses the game of hockey as a learning vehicle to help students understand the real-world applications of science and math principles.
 Schools across the country use the web-based course to inspire student interest in STEM skills.
 Since 2014 over 42,000 students have participated in Penguins Future Goals Hockey Scholar Program.